 Meet the Team behind Storylines

-Storylines has a core team of 3 Directors; Sarah Chapman, Ali Roscoe and Kim Pilgrim.
+Storylines has a core team of 3 Directors; Sarah Trevillion, Ali Roscoe and Kim Pilgrim.
 Having collaborated on a number of creative community projects, we realized that collectively we had a unique and effective way of working and this led to the formation of Storylines in 2014.

 Alongside a shared vision and values, each of us brings different skills and life experiences, enabling us to deliver bespoke projects that are close to our heart.
 We are passionate about the work we do and the positive changes this can bring about.
 Together we see ourselves as story-gatherers and ideas generators….
 Here are a few other things that we are…